Easy Chewy Brown Butter Chocolate Chip Cookies

 Shopping Tips

-Eggs: Room-temperature eggs mix more smoothly into dough; if you forget, plunge them into warm water for a few minutes.
+Eggs: Room-temperature eggs mix more evenly; if you forgot to pull them, run in warm water for a few minutes.

 Prep Ahead Ideas